GRADUATE SCHOOL OF PLANNING

 Follow-up Ph.
 D. Studies

-- Three graduates have been admitted to Ph.D. programs in planning in the universities in the USA, (Southern California, Florida State University and University of Illinois).
+· Three graduates have completed the course requirements for the Ph.D. programs in planning in the universities in the USA, (Southern California, Florida State University and University of Illinois).

-- One graduate has enrolled in 2016 in a Ph.D. program of Community and Regional Planning at the University of Texas in Austin.
+· One graduate has completed all requirements but dissertation (ABD) in a Ph.D. program of Community and Regional Planning at the University of Texas in Austin.

-- One graduate of 2016 has been admitted to Ph.D.in Environmental Studies in the University of Vermont.
+· One graduate of 2016 had been admitted to Ph.D.in Environmental Studies in the University of Vermont.

-- Six other graduates are pursuing Ph.D. in Environmental Sciences at the University of Puerto Rico, sponsored by IGERT program of the NSF
+· Six other graduates have been pursuing Ph.D. in Environmental Sciences at the University of Puerto Rico, sponsored by IGERT program of the NSF

 Three others in Ph.D. programs in the UPR Río Piedras Campus:

 o In this year (2020) a student was admitted and enrolled in the Ph.D. program in Urban and Regional Planning at the SUNY at Buffalo.